 Best European Towns in America: These towns transport you right out of the United States with no passports required.
 You'll find authentic regional food, entertainment, and attire in these lovely little cities.

 Best Architecture: Palm Springs, CA. Palm Springs has the largest concentration of perfectly preserved mid-century modern architecture in the world.
 The desert landscape is incorporated into every home, all of which are mostly beautifully unassuming.
-You can take a drive around the city to view homes of celebrities like Elvis, Frank Sinatra, Leonardo DiCaprio, and many others.
+You can take a drive around the city to view the homes of celebrities like Elvis, Frank Sinatra, Leonardo DiCaprio, and many others.
 In Palm Springs, these stars don't live in estate-like mansions, instead, they vacation(ed) in unpretentious homes where the landscape is the star of the show.
 Architecture aficionados will have their heyday exploring the many historic homes in the area.

 Best Coastal Towns: